 Teaching methods are based around group discussion and lecture centred learning.
 Coursework sessions are frequently run in workshop style, which enables you to gain the best possible grade for each piece of written work.
-Visits to local theatres are also part of the course.
+You will be assessed by external exams and through an internal coursework component in the second year.
+Visits to local theatres are also part of the course experience.

 To obtain a certificate for Advanced Subsidiary GCE, you will need to have studied for and been assessed on your performance in 2 AS units.

-Work Experience All students are required to complete a minimum of 20 hours work experience in both year one and year two.
+All students are required to complete a minimum of 20 hours work experience in both year one and year two.
 This will help develop the personal qualities and skills required by universities and employers.

 - Section B – Comparison of Voice: In this section you will compare another text from the Voices in Speech and Writing anthology with an unseen text of a different genre.
-You will analyse how writers shape a clear voice in their writing through their lexical choices, grammatical structures, literary devices and rhetorical features.
+You will analyse how writers shape a clear ‘voice’ in their writing through their lexical choices, grammatical structures, literary devices and rhetorical features.

 - This module is designed to develop your own expertise as a writer.
 You will be able to independently research and select a literary text and a creative non-fiction text that share a thematic link and produce original fiction and non-fiction writing that is stylistically influenced by this independent reading.
 You will then need to produce an analytical commentary on your writing and how it was influenced by your research.
 Your work will make up a 3250 word portfolio.

-Example portfolio: Fiction text: Anthony Burgess A Clockwork Orange Non-fiction text: Dave Cullens Columbine Theme: Violence
+Example portfolio: Fiction text: Anthony Burgess’ A Clockwork Orange Non-fiction text: Dave Cullen’s Columbine Theme: Violence